jordaneast1/panasonic_calc_hacked/README.md

 # panasonic_calc_hacked
-Hacked version of the panasonic calculator that allows for out-of-spec curved screens.
+Hacked version of the panasonic Throw Distance Calculator that allows for out-of-spec curved screens.

 DISCLAIMERS
 - this was altered using Claude code.
 I can't read minimized javascript very well